oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 The client MUST include the device session in future requests to the authorization challenge endpoint for the particular authorization request.

+## Authorization Challenge Grant - Client Metadata

+This specification introduces a new OAuth 'grant_type' named 'authz_challenge' to the client metadata{{RFC7591}}.
+This grant enables the authorization server to identify if a client is authorized to use the authorization challenge flow.
+In order to reduce the risk of unauthorized client use, and, attackers from abusing the authorization challenge endpoint, this grant type MUST only be issued to first party app clients.

+When a request is made to the `authorization_challenge_endpoint`, the authorization server MUST verify that the client has the authz_challenge grant type.
+The authorization server MUST reject requests made by clients which have not been assigned the authz_challenge grant type.

 # Token Request {#token-request}

 The client makes a request to the token endpoint using the authorization code it obtained from the authorization challenge endpoint.